thegreatkeej/Election_Analysis/README.md

 # Election_Analysis
 Python
 ## Overview of Election Audit
--	In this module, I am doing an election audit from data contained in a csv file and automating this audit using Python.
-This audit contains the total number of votes, total votes and percentage of votes for each canidate, total votes and percentage of votes for each county, election winner and county with the most votes.
-Once the audit is complete, my job is to generate a vote count report that could be used to certify other voting areas.
+-	This is an election audit from data contained in a csv file.
+The audit is
+-	automated using Python.
+The audit contains the total number of votes,
+-	total votes and percentage of votes for each canidate, 	total votes and
+-	percentage of votes for each county, election winner and county with the
+-	most votes.
+Once the audit is complete, my job is to generate a vote count
+-	report that could be used to certify other voting areas.

 ## Election-Audit Results
 -	There were 369711 votes cast